Bour's theorem for helicoidal surfaces with singularities: Introduction

 This paper is organized as follows.
-Section \ref{sec:wave-front} is devoted to the preliminaries on curves or surfaces with singularities.
-In Section \ref{sec:sing-Bour}, we prove a Bour-type theorem for generic helicoidal $n$-type edges in $\R^3$ (Theorems \ref{thm:CE-3} and \ref{thm:singular-Bour}), and for generic helicoidal $r/n$-cuspidal edges (Corollary \ref{cor:Bour-CE}).
-As a corollary of our Bour-type theorem, in Section \ref{sec:extrinsic}, we prove that several invariants, such as the limiting normal curvature $\kappa_\nu$, the cusp-directional torsion $\kappa_t$, the $(n,n+i)$-cuspidal curvature $\omega_{n,n+i}$, and the $(n,2n)$-bias $\beta_{n,2n}$ of generic helicoidal $n$-type edges are extrinsic (Corollaries \ref{cor:nu-c} and \ref{cor:kappa-c}).
+In Section \ref{sec:wave-front}, we review some basic definitions and known results for curves or surfaces with singularities.
+In Section \ref{sec:sing-Bour}, we prove a Bour-type theorem for generic helicoidal $n$-type edges in $\R^3$ (Theorems \ref{thm:CE-3} and \ref{thm:singular-Bour}).
+In Section \ref{sec:application}, we give applications of our Bour-type theorem.
+In subsection \ref{sec:nr-ce}, we prove a Bour-type isometric deformation theorem for generic helicoidal $r/n$-cuspidal edges (Corollaries \ref{cor:Bour-CE} and \ref{cor:Bour-45CE}).
+On the other hand, by using our Bour-type isometric deformation theorem, the existence of isometric deformations that do not preserve the singularity types is shown, see Corollary \ref{cor:rigidity}.
+In subsection \ref{sec:extrinsic}, we prove that several invariants, such as the limiting normal curvature $\kappa_\nu$, the cusp-directional torsion $\kappa_t$, the $(n,n+i)$-cuspidal curvature $\omega_{n,n+i}$, and the $(n,2n)$-bias $\beta_{n,2n}$ of generic helicoidal $n$-type edges are extrinsic (Corollaries \ref{cor:nu-c} and \ref{cor:kappa-c}).
 In Appendix \ref{sec:7/2}, we introduce a criterion for $7/2$-cusp based on the work by Takagi \cite{Takagi}.

 Throughout the paper, manifolds and maps are differentiable of class $C^\infty$ unless otherwise indicated.